-The school gets written authorization from students who opt to buy these items from the school, in accord with 34 CFR 668.165(b), allowing the school to use Title IV funds to pay for charges other than tuition and fees.
+The school gets written authorization from students who opt to buy these items from the school, in accordance with 34 CFR 668.165(b), allowing the school to use Title IV funds to pay for charges other than tuition and fees.
 The school may then charge student accounts for the kit and use Title IV funds to pay for it.

 See Question 10 in the March 5, 2019, electronic announcement.

 Published in a January 7, 1999 policy bulletin, these principles are applicable to determining institutional charges.

 Principle 1: Most costs charged by the school are institutional charges.

 The most important principle to keep in mind is that all tuition, fees, room and board, and other educationally related charges a school assesses a student are institutional charges, unless demonstrated otherwise.
 If you want to exclude specific charges or costs from a calculation, you must document that the charges are not institutional charges.

 Principle 2: An institutional charge does not need to be assessed to all students.

 A charge assessed to all students enrolled in a course or program is an institutional charge whether or not it is assessed to all students at the school.
 Moreover, a charge does not have to be specified in a student’s enrollment agreement to be considered an institutional charge.

 Principle 3: Charges on a student’s account are not always school charges; school charges do not always appear on a student’s account.